ginbot86/ColorLCDVape-RE/README.md

 # Flash Memory

 There are two forms of Flash memory on the vape: internal Flash on the microcontroller, and 1 megabyte (8 megabits) of external SPI NOR Flash.
 The former contains the firmware, while the latter contains all the images that are displayed on the LCD, as well as the total time that the vape heating coil was in use; this counter is used to derive the number of "bars" displayed on the vape juice meter.
 Analysis of the LCD data bus (see the .dsl logic capture using [DreamSourceLab DSView](https://www.dreamsourcelab.com/download/)) suggests that the microcontroller uses DMA (Direct Memory Access) to stream image data from the external Flash into the LCD, as data transfers occur as contiguous 4096-byte chunks, corresponding to a single NOR Flash page.
+Analysis of the microcontroller's memory indicates that the DMA memory buffer lies in RAM addresses 0x2000022C-0x2000062B.

 ## External Flash Image Format